SiroDiaz/Routify/README.md

 ### Getting started

 1. PHP 5.4.x is required
-2. Install SimpleRouter using Composer (recommended) or manually
+2. Install Routify using Composer (recommended) or manually
 3. Setup URL rewriting so that all requests are handled by index.php, for example, using an .htaccess file

 ### Example